Program overview

 Program Overview

-The Addictions and Mental Health (Graduate Certificate) program is designed for students who have prior relevant education.
-This specialized program has been developed in consultation with experts in the fields of addiction and mental health, including professionals from Lakeridge Health Corporation.
-It aims to equip students with the necessary skills and knowledge to address the complexities of addiction and mental health issues in various settings.
+The Addictions and Mental Health graduate certificate program is designed for students with relevant prior education.
+This specialized program was developed in collaboration with experts in addiction and mental health, including Lakeridge Health Corporation.
+It aims to equip students with the essential knowledge and skills to address two of Canada's significant health care challenges: mental health and addictive behaviors.
+Students will gain both theoretical understanding and practical clinical skills to assist clients on their journey to wellness.
+A key component of the program is a semester-long, 490-hour clinical field placement, supervised by a qualified professional, ensuring students receive hands-on experience in the field.

 Program Structure